 During the mid-sixties, the snowmobile industry was experiencing incredible growth, particularly in racing.
 At that time, racers competing in oval races would use three corner files attached to ski bottoms in order to carve ice and maintain control of the snowmobile, which then resulted in victory.

 For James Musselman and his partner, Woody Kozlow, snowmobiling represented the key to future success.
 Using their knowledge of carbide wear characteristics, the two developed a process to attach carbide to a metal rod, in hopes of having more success than with corner files.
 They then handed this creation off to local racer, Dana Wiltse, who put them to the test.
 Their invention turned out to be a handling breakthrough, and racers throughout the region all wanted a pair of "Woody's" carbide runners.

 Shortly after, a carbide-tip device was developed to install into snowmobile tracks to aid in handling and control.
 These devices, known today as a studs, transformed not only the world of racing, but also recreational snowmobile riding.

-From this beginning, the Musselman family transformed IEM from a part-time business to an international corporation.
-Under the leadership of second generation family members, Robert Musselman, President and Mark Musselman, Vice President, they credit their expansion to perseverance, hard work, innovation, and an unwavering commitment to quality products.
+The Musselman family grew IEM from a part-time business to an international corporation, which is credited to perseverance, hard work, innovation, and an unwavering commitment to quality products.